SipChip Is The Newest Tool In The Fight Against Date Rape

-Undercover Colors, the company who makes the new date rape drug detector says that the holidays are the “most vulnerable time of the year” for sexual assault.
-The product, SipChip™, helps people who are out socializing to reduce the incidence of “drug-facilitated rape” by detecting chemicals placed in drinks.
+Undercover Colors, the company who makes the new date rape drug detector, says that the holidays are the “most vulnerable time of the year” for sexual assault.
+Their product, SipChip, helps people who are out socializing to reduce the incidence of “drug-facilitated rape” by detecting chemicals placed in drinks.

-Business Wire says that SipChip, the detection device, is small enough as not to be detected, yet it works in under thirty seconds, detecting more chemicals than any other product on the market.
+Business Wire says that SipChip, the detection device, is small enough as not to be detected, yet it works in under 30 seconds, detecting more chemicals than any other product on the market.

-Barbara Cook, CEO of Undercover Colors explains that putting something into someone’s drink without their knowledge and consent is always considered criminal activity.
+Barbara Cook, the CEO of Undercover Colors, explains that putting something into someone’s drink without their knowledge and consent is always considered criminal activity.

 While Cook admits that the chip doesn’t solve the issue of sexual assault, it helps people make informed decisions when in doubt.
 She adds that it only takes a few seconds for someone to drug your drink, which is just about as much time as it would take you to turn to say hello.